marketmuse/editor/README.md

 MMS Editor comes with some built-in class names to make it simple to style the editor using only css.

 * `mms--editor` - Classname of the editor.
+Helpers:
+	* `mms--disabled` - When editor is read-only.

 Text within the editor comes in standard html tags, so this class name could be used to style the text within the editor using those tags. ie:

 ```css
 .mms--editor p { ... }